1. Top 3 ways to reduce stroke risk? Reduce high blood pressure (BP), reduce high BP again and again.

-2. Check your own risk of a stroke or heart disease in next 10 years, or of one you love.
+2. Check, and reduce stroke risk and heart disease in next 10 years, or of one you love.

 3. preventing a stroke: 7 ways.

-2. Check your own risk of a stroke or heart disease in next 10 years
+2. Check and reduce stroke risk and heart disease in next 10 years

 The UK NHS also lets you enter your blood pressure reading online, to find out what it means.

 3. Preventing a stroke: 7 steps